kyr0/microtune/README.md

 ### XCode
 If you want to use XCode on Mac, adjust the first cmake command to `cmake -B build -GXcode` and your build directory will contain xcode assets.

+### License

+GPL-3.0 License

+### Contributors

+Microtune has been developed by me, Aron Homberg (kyr0).

+The project layout (template) and some code (build pipeline, CMake files) etc. is based on Stochas (https://github.com/surge-synthesizer/stochas).
+Namely:

+- Andrew Shakinovsky (rudeog)
+- Paul (baconpaul)
+- Maarten Kruithof (tyberion)

+I'm really thankful for the open source work at Stochas!

+Furthermore, I'd like to thank Daniel Walz (developer of Plugin GUI Magic) for his
+support on the "The Audio Programmer" Discord server.

+The background image is by Max Bender, https://unsplash.com/photos/1YHXFeOYpN0